California to overhaul San Quentin prison, emphasizing rehab – KION546

 A group made up public safety experts, crime victims and formerly incarcerated people will advise the state on the transformation.
 Newsom is allocating $20 million to launch the plan.

-Republican Assemblymember Tom Lackey expressed criticism of the plan, saying Newsom and state Democratic lawmakers should spend more time focusing their efforts on supporting the victims of crime.
+Republican Assemblymember Tom Lackey expressed criticism of Newsom’s criminal justice priorities, saying the governor and state Democratic lawmakers should spend more time focusing their efforts on supporting the victims of crime.

 “Communities win when we have rehabilitative efforts, but yet, how about victims?”
 Lackey said.
 “Have we rehabilitated them?”